KikimorMay/FSL-TCBR/README.md

 #### Step1.
-The reviewers can find the extracted feature in <https://drive.google.com/open?id=1JtA7p3sDPksvBmOsJuR4EHw9zRHnKurj>   download the miniImagenet.tar.gz
+We provide the extracted feature in the file  ./checkpoints/miniImagenet/WideResNet28_10_S2M2_R/.
+If it is unusable, the reviewers can refer to  <https://drive.google.com/open?id=1JtA7p3sDPksvBmOsJuR4EHw9zRHnKurj>   provided by the authors of  S2M2_R and download the miniImagenet.tar.gz

 #### Step2.
-Create a new file ./checkpoints/miniImagenet/WideResNet28_10_S2M2_R/ Please put the features extracted by the trained 'S2M2_R'  in the file :

-./checkpoints/miniImagenet/WideResNet28_10_S2M2_R/
-base_feature.plk
-novel_feature.plk
-val_feature.plk

-#### Step3.

 Create a  new cache/ file  in the main file